tabakg/potapov_interpolation/README.md

 --`spatial_modes()` Finding the spatial location of modes.
 This is necessary to generate nonlinear terms.
+The required inputs to `spatial_modes()` are `roots`,`M1`,and `E`.
+These are respectively the poles of the transfer function, the directed connectivity matrix of the internal nodes of a network, and a diagonal matrix-valued function whose diagonal values correspond to the delays in the Fourier domain.

 --`make_nonlinear_interaction()` Generate the weight of an interaction term due to phase-matching.